In Las Vegas, bigger is better.

 A high-tech luxury Las Vegas hotel, ARIA Resort & Casino is a sleek, modern monster of a hotel.
 With over 4,000 rooms and suites – each outfitted with the latest state-of-the-art gadgets – 10 nightclubs, 16 restaurants, and a 150,000 sq ft casino, ARIA is the complete package.

-The stunning, two-tower hotel also has huge pool area with 34 cabanas, an extensive salon and spa, convention centre, and a 1,800-seat theatre.
+The stunning, two-tower hotel also has a huge pool area with 34 cabanas, an extensive salon and spa, convention centre, and a 1,800-seat theatre.

 Fronted by iconic fountains dancing in a rainbow of light to music, the Bellagio is one of Vegas’ most well-known landmarks.
 Beyond the mesmerising fountains and into the hotel’s vast lobby with its glass ceilings, you soon discover the elegance the Bellagio is famed for.